nspool/hello-plan9/README.md

-# plan9-gui-demo
+# hello-plan9

-Bouncing ball with menu options using libdraw and libcontrol.
-Learning to write a GUI app for Plan 9 from Bell Labs.
+A very simple GUI app for Plan 9 from Bell Labs.

+Just a bouncing ball with menu options.
+Using libdraw to animate the ball and libcontrol for the menu.

 ![Screenshot](ball.png?raw=true "Screenshot showing window, ball and Exit menu item")

-Feedback and improvements welcome!

 ## Build Instructions